MhmedRjb/digitization_an_old_company/README.md

   - [ ] :timer_clock: optimize item_df code
 - [x] clean inventory file
 - [ ]:timer_clock: merge budget&acc_statment in one table
+- [ ] remove most if else from code and make data genrate what is lost

 #### 1.2